COVID-19 Resolutions for the New Year

 Follow the letter AND the spirit of COVID-19 safety protocols.

 COVID-19 safety protocols differ depending where you live and work or go to school, but they have one common goal: keeping us safe.
 So let’s not game the system!
 For example, here in Los Angeles, I have to wear my mask indoors except when I’m eating or drinking.
 Some people assume that when they are seated at a restaurant with a glass of water, they can unmask and remain that way throughout their visit.
 While this may fit the letter of the law, it’s more sensible to consider the particular situation and respond accordingly.
 How many people am I in close contact with here?
 Is everyone vaccinated?
 Is anyone in my party immunocompromised or otherwise at higher risk of serious effects from COVID-19?
 Am I already at elevated risk for having or spreading COVID-19 based on other recent activity?
 Asking myself these questions will help keep me and those around me safe.

 Get tested when I’m at high risk.

 Certainly whenever I have any symptoms, I will get a test, but there may be other times it is prudent to get tested as well.
 Depending on the prevalence of COVID-19 in my area, the safety measures I’ve taken, and the number of recent and imminent close contacts, my risk level may justify taking a test even if I don’t have any symptoms.
-I will use the When To Test Calculator for Individuals, which considers all of these factors, to help me evaluate my risk level for having and spreading COVID-19.
+I will use the COVID Risk Quiz, which considers all of these factors, to help me evaluate my risk level for having and spreading COVID-19.

 When they are readily available, I will stock up on at-home tests.